This is our regular, weekly, Meetup. Please come and join us for an interesting discussion on a variety of issues.

 The IAF Book Discussion Group has been formed in an effort to continue the long tradition we have within the organization of interesting and stimulating conversations on topics relevant to the Secular movement.

-The reading assignment for this session will cover Part 3 (chapters 19 to 24) and some of Part 4 (chapters 25 to 27).
-Be prepared, if possible, to present one or two things from the reading assignment that stood out for you so that we can gain good cross-section of individual perspectives where the reading is concerned.
+Just so there is no confusion, the reading assignment for this session will cover the entire book.
+This is a little more than twice what we would normally tackle for a session but it has been recommended that we devote no more than a single session to the text as a precursor to his subsequent book.
+Be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.

-Here is a description of the book from MacMillan Publishers –
+Here is a description of the book from thegodvirus.net –

 The conference room that has been reserved at Kirkendall Public Library has a maximum capacity of 20 so RSVP early to get a seat.
+Social time will be available from 6:30 to 7 PM if you want to come and just chat before the discussion begins.
 We’ll see you there. 🙂